joyyyq/Books/README.md

 - Jun Computer Systems: A Programmer's Perspective
 - Jul Kernighan & Ritchie "The C Programming Language"
 - Aug A First Course to Probability
-- Sep The Changing World Order: Why Nations Succeed and Fail
+- Sep Clean Code: A Handbook of Agile Software Craftsmanship
 - Oct Influence
 - Nov Big Debt Crises
-- Dec The Birth of Tragedy
+- Dec The Changing World Order: Why Nations Succeed and Fail

 For 2021
 - Jan Hero of the Empire